-Bio-Tone is unique in its incorporation of humates, complex organic molecules formed within the earth during the decomposition of ancient plants and animals.
+The Espoma fertilizer is unique in its incorporation of humates, complex organic molecules formed within the earth during the decomposition of ancient plants and animals.
 They neutralize the soil and improve nutrient uptake of plants.
-The beneficial microbe mix in Bio-Tone includes 10 species of fungi that work in conjunction with plants to increase root mass by up to 30 percent, and healthy roots give plants the best start.
+The beneficial microbe mix includes 10 species of fungi that work in conjunction with plants to increase root mass by up to 30 percent, giving plants the best start.

-Dr. Earth Organic Bud & Bloom Fertilizer is a 3-9-4 NPK fertilizer made from fish bone meal, alfalfa meal, feather meal, soft rock phosphate, and mined potassium phosphate.
+Dr. Earth’s specially formulated flower fertilizer has a 3-9-4 NPK ratio and is made from fish bone meal, alfalfa meal, feather meal, soft rock phosphate, and mined potassium phosphate.
 The high phosphorus content provides ideal conditions for flowering and fruiting plants, including bulbs and rhizomes.
 No chicken manure or wastewater sludge means no bad smell.

 The Advantages of Using Organic Fertilizer

-A residual effect of the beneficial microbes packaged into organic fertilizer is their ability to reproduce and work within the natural nutrient cycling system that makes this material available to plants.
+A residual effect of the beneficial microbes is their ability to reproduce and work within the natural nutrient cycling system.
 When managed well, an organic system increases the carbon content of the soil over time.
-The increased soil carbon, in the form of humus, increases the efficiency of fertilizer.
-It absorbs water and nutrients that would otherwise runoff and makes them available to plants.
+The increased soil carbon, in the form of humus, enhances fertilizer efficiency by absorbing water and nutrients that would otherwise runoff.

 - Organic fertilizer feeds plants at a naturally slow, steady rate.